SAP-samples/teched2025-AD161/exercises/ex3/README.md

 No further adaptations of the model are necessary.
-This of course is only possible because the xtravels app was from the beginning designed in such a way that entity `Passengers` can easily be replaced by the Data Product entity.
+This of course is only possible because the xtravels app was from the beginning designed in such a way that entity `Passengers` can easily be replaced by the Data Product entity `Customers`.

 ## Exercise 3.6 - Mock

-After completing these steps you will have run the xtravels app with the Data Product entity being mocked by a local table.
+After completing these steps you will have run the xtravels app with the Data Product entity `Customers` being mocked by a local table.

 Following the CAP principle of "local development and testing", we first want to test our xtravels app with the Data Product entities being mocked by local tables in a SQLite in-memory database.

-1. Add some test data.
-Copy file [assets/ex3/sap.s4com-Customer.v1.Customer.csv](../../assets/ex3/sap.s4com-Customer.v1.Customer.csv) to folder _xtravels/db/data_.
+1. Add some test data: copy file [assets/ex3/sap.s4com-Customer.v1.Customer.csv](../../assets/ex3/sap.s4com-Customer.v1.Customer.csv) to folder _xtravels/db/data_.
 This provides some test data for mocking the `Customer` entity.